Bricktech2000/Notes/notes/buffer.md

 see [[acid-and-base]]s, [[equilibrium]], [[classical-math-notation]]

 > A buffer solution is an aqueous solution consisting of a mixture of a weak acid and its conjugate base, or vice versa.
-Its pH changes very little when a small amount of strong acid or base is added to it. — Wikipedia
+Its pH changes very little when a small amount of strong acid or base is added to it. &mdash; Wikipedia

 ## example